Maîtrise de Radio France

 Maîtrise de Radio France (/fr/; known as Maîtrise de Radiodiffusion-Télévision Française prior to 1975) is the choir school of Radio France.
 The school and its choir were founded in 1946 by the composer Henry Barraud and the pedagogue Maurice David.
 Its first Director was Marcel Couraud.
 As a performing ensemble the Maîtrise choir has appeared on numerous recordings and in live concert performances, with a particular emphasis on choral works by French composers.
 It is one of the four permanent ensembles of Radio France along with the Orchestre philharmonique de Radio France, Orchestre national de France and Chœur de Radio France.

-The school's administration is based at the Maison de la Radio in the 16th arrondissement of Paris, while its academic base is the nearby Lycée La Fontaine.
+The school's administration is based at the Maison de la Radio et de la Musique in the 16th arrondissement of Paris, while its academic base is the nearby Lycée La Fontaine.
 A second site was opened in Bondy in 2007 to serve children and young people resident in the north-eastern suburbs of Paris.
 Sofi Jeannin has served as the director of both the school and its choir since 2008.